BDATS Version 1.1 EPA

 1. Synoptic Work based Project Practical & reporting

-2. Presentation 1 hour (30mins plus Q&A) with the Independent Assessor
+2. Presentation 1 hour (30mins plus Q&A) with the Apprentice Independent Assessor, employer and Solent University Tutor

 INSTITUTE FOR APPRENTICESHIPS, 2015.
 DIGITAL INDUSTRIES -ASSESSMENT PLAN DIGITAL & TECHNOLOGY SOLUTIONS PROFESSIONAL BSC (Hons) Digital & Technology Solutions. instituteforapprenticeships.org.
 Institute for Apprenticeships [viewed 18 October 2024].
 Available from: https://www.instituteforapprenticeships.org/media/1073/digital_and_technology_solutions_professional.pdf